GlennChia/01_112_ml_project/README.md

 # 01_112_ml_project
 Project for SUTD 01.112 Machine Learning Fall 2019

 # 1. Instructions on running the code

+All codes are contained in the `CODES` folder

 ## 1.1 Part 2
 The code is contained in the part2 folder.